Manuel Margot Player Props: Rays vs. White Sox

 - The pitching staff for the White Sox has a collective 10.5 K/9, the first-best in the league.

-- The White Sox have a 5.61 team ERA that ranks 29th across all MLB pitching staffs.
+- The White Sox have a 5.48 team ERA that ranks 28th among all MLB pitching staffs.

-- White Sox pitchers combine to surrender 28 total home runs at a rate of 1.4 per game (to rank 24th in the league).
+- The White Sox rank 22nd in baseball in home runs given up (29 total, 1.4 per game).

-- Cease (2-0) takes the mound for the White Sox in his fifth start of the season.
-He has a 2.01 ERA in 22 1/3 innings pitched, with 29 strikeouts.
+- Giolito (1-1) gets the starting nod for the White Sox in his fifth start of the season.
+He has a 4.29 ERA in 21 2/3 innings pitched, with 23 strikeouts.

-- The righty last pitched on Sunday against the Baltimore Orioles, when he threw six innings, allowing two earned runs while giving up six hits.
+- In his most recent time out on Tuesday against the Philadelphia Phillies, the righty threw six scoreless innings without surrendering a hit.

 © 2023 Data Skrive.
 All rights reserved.